The Other Man (song)

 "The Other Man" is a song by Canadian rock band Sloan.
 It was released as the second single from the band's sixth studio album, Pretty Together.
-"The Other Man" was one of the top 35 most played songs on radio in Canada in 2002.
+"The Other Man" was a hit in Canada, reaching #18 in the country.
+The song was one of the top 35 most played songs on Canadian radio in 2002.

 Inspiration

 The song was inspired by Chris Murphy's relationship with Leslie Feist, which describes a love triangle between the two and Broken Social Scene member Andrew Whiteman, whom Feist was also seeing while dating Murphy.